Skip to main content

 This course is ideal if you aspire to a career in financial accounting, finance and investment.
 You will link these topics to issues of management and corporate strategy, studying real-life examples and case studies.

 This Finance MSc will give you well-integrated knowledge of management accounting and financial accounting, finance and investment; whilst developing your ability to relate these areas to the wider issues of management and corporate strategy.
 It produces graduates who are prepared for high-level jobs in the financial industries.

-This course is equally suitable both for students who have studied economics/ finance/ accountancy before as well as those who seek a career change.
+This course is suitable for both those who have studied economics, finance or accountancy before, and those who seek a career change.

 This course is accredited by the Association of Corporate Treasurers (ACT).

 Upon completion of module International Money & Finance (BA7020) you will gain exemptions from the Certificate in Treasury units: